· · · ·

 Potential Dwarf Planet of the Solar System

-Part of a swarm of objects orbiting the Sun beyond Neptune, following an eccentric and highly inclined orbit of the type first detected in Pluto (and thus objects of this kind are known as plutinos).
+Part of a swarm of objects orbiting the Sun beyond Neptune, following an eccentric and often highly inclined orbit of the type first detected in Pluto (and thus objects of this kind are known as plutinos).
 These bodies have orbits that are resonant with that of Neptune: for every two orbits of the Sun made by Neptune, each plutino will complete three (with each of these long orbits taking just under 250 years to complete).

 Details of the physical structure of 2003 AZ84 are not well established, but it appears to have a diameter of 700 km or more, and thus likely qualifies as a dwarf planet, though it has not yet been officially recognised as such.
 There are indications that 2003 AZ84 possesses a small orbiting moon, but this observation has still awaiting definitive confirmation.